quintanar401/DCoQ/README.md

- d syscmd doesn't mind if there is something after it but it switches to some namespace based on this comment so a:100 / anything defined after it is lost in limbo .c.c:0N!a+100 / but while you are in this context you can use defined vars, side effects and globals system "d" / reports . (or whatever is used with d) but it will be inaccessible from outside .c.f:{a::a+1} / but the namespace is still here, you can execute .c.f[]
+ d syscmd doesn't mind if there is something after it but it switches to some namespace based on this comment so a:100 / anything defined after it is in a namespace with \n at the end .c.c:0N!a+100 / but while you are in this context you can use defined vars, side effects and globals
 \d .
 b:100 / you must repeat d to resume the correct processing
 ```
-I guess this feature can be used for private namespaces that can't be changed but via public interface functions saved in another namespace.

 ### A way to get local variables by name in a function